 With right sides together, sew the 3 widths of the tuffet skirt using a ½” seam allowance.
 Join all sides together forming one continuous piece.
 Finish the top of the skirt by serging or zigzagging

 Make enough piping to go around the bottom of the skirt then stitch piping to the bottom of the skirt.
 See "Apply Piping Like a Pro" in the Tips & Techniques section of our website.

 Turn the stool upside down and staple the gathered skirt as shown, right side down.

 Staple cardboard tacking strip next, lining up the outer edge with the edge of the particle board.
 This gives you a rigid edge.
-Cardboard tacking strip is available at upholstery supply stores and at www,.patemeadows.com.
+Cardboard tacking strip is available at www,.patemeadows.com.